Should a buyer hire an M&A advisor?

 - Fourth, the M&A process involves many stakeholders.
 For example, when you need acquisition financing, you should submit relevant data to external financial institutions like banks.
 In that case, reports written by M&A advisors can be a better reference.

 - Finally, they can objectively address the risks of the target company.
 Suppose the decision maker of the acquiring company is obsessed with the target company.
 Then, as a practitioner, you may find it difficult to report the risks of the target company.
-However, the advisor is a third party.
+However, the M&A advisors are a third party.
 Therefore, they have no difficulty providing objective data on the target company.

 Acknowledging Benefits and Complications

-You should acknowledge a few important details when you work with an advisor.
+You should acknowledge a few important details when you work with M&A advisors.

-- Firstly, the buyer, not the advisor, must control the transaction’s lead.
+- Firstly, the buyer, not the M&A advisors, must control the transaction’s lead.

 You won’t get what you expect from their due diligence reports unless you direct them properly.
 For this, you should have project management skills, meaning you need to know which teams to assign to which tasks in order to achieve your goal from the transaction.
 If you don’t prepare for that, your advisors may assume you will do as they say.